badvision/lawless-legends/Docs/Tutorials/PLASMA/User Manual.md

 Hello, world.
 ```

 A couple of things to note: **plasm** only accepts input from stdin and output to stdout.
-To build acme compatible module source, tha '-AM' flags must be passed in.
+To build **acme** compatible module source, tha '-AM' flags must be passed in.
 The **acme** assembler needs the --setpc 4096 to assemble the module at the proper address, and the -o option sets the output file.
 The makefile in the lawless-legends/PLASMA/src directory has automated this process.
 Enter:

 ```
 make hello
 ```

-for the make program to automate this.
+for the **make** program to build all the dependencies and run the module.

 ## Organization of a PLASMA Source File
 ### Comments